NotLebedev/freeze/README.md

 With overlay installed `pkgs.nushell-freeze` has this functions:
 * `buildNuPackage` - package nushell scripts.
 Automatically manages binary dependencies and dependencies on other nushell scripts.
-* `withPackages` - create a nushell wrapper with specified packages available to `use`
+* `withPackages` - create a nushell wrapper with specified packages available to `use`.
-* `wrapScript` - turn a nushell script into an executable
+* `wrapScript` - turn a nushell script into an executable.

 ### Packages overlay
 Additionally freeze provides overlay with some pre-packaged nushell scripts: